0x5bfa/FluentHub/README.md

 See [the documentation](docs/credentials.md).

-**Warning:** If you skip this step, Visual Studio will give a fatal error that the `AppCrededntials.config` file does not exist.
+**Warning:** If you skip this step, Visual Studio will give a fatal error that the `AppCredentials.config` file does not exist.

 ### 4. Build the project